WellthCare

 Most “how to read a nutrition label” advice is written for an individual trying to lose weight.
 That’s fine, but it misses what nutrition labels really are in an employer-sponsored benefits world: a daily decision point that can quietly influence cardiometabolic risk and, over time, medical claims and pharmacy trend.

-If you’ve ever wondered why costs keep rising even when a company offers wellness resources, this is part of the answer.
-It’s not that employees don’t care.
-It’s that the system pushes people toward quick, convenient choices-and the label is one of the only tools sitting right there in the moment that can help them steer differently.
+Wondering why costs keep rising even with wellness resources?
+This is part of it.
+Employees care.
+But the system pushes quick, convenient choices.
+The label is one of the few tools right there in the moment to help them steer differently.

-The goal here isn’t to turn grocery shopping into homework.
-It’s to learn a simple, repeatable way to read the label that lines up with what actually drives outcomes: diabetes risk, blood pressure, cholesterol, and the slow drift into chronic conditions that are expensive for everyone.
+This isn't about making grocery shopping feel like homework.
+It's about learning a simple, repeatable way to read the label—one that lines up with what actually drives outcomes: diabetes risk, blood pressure, cholesterol, and that slow drift into chronic conditions that get expensive for everyone.

 Why nutrition labels matter in employer-sponsored healthcare

-In most health plans, the biggest costs don’t come from one-off disasters.
-They come from predictable progression: prediabetes becomes diabetes, “borderline” blood pressure becomes hypertension, mild cholesterol issues become long-term cardiovascular risk.
-That progression shows up as more prescriptions, more labs, more visits, and more complications.
+In most health plans, the biggest costs don't come from one-off disasters.
+They come from predictable progression: prediabetes becomes diabetes, borderline blood pressure becomes hypertension, mild cholesterol issues become long-term cardiovascular risk.
+That progression means more prescriptions, more labs, more visits, more complications.

 Nutrition isn't the only factor, but it's one of the few that happens every day.
 And because it happens every day, small patterns add up.